Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 Download and run the latest [ServiceControl installer](https://particular.net/start-servicecontrol-download).

+> [!NOTE]
-NOTE: You should run the latest version of the installer, even if you already have ServiceControl installed.
+> You should run the latest version of the installer, even if you already have ServiceControl installed.
 Only versions 1.43 and above of the ServiceControl Management Utility can create and manage monitoring instances.

 Once it has finished installing, run the ServiceControl Management Utility.

 ### Create a ServiceControl instance

+> [!NOTE]
-NOTE: You can use an existing ServiceControl instance if it is version 1.43 or higher.
+> You can use an existing ServiceControl instance if it is version 1.43 or higher.

 In the `ServiceControl Management Utility`, click **+ New** and select **ServiceControl instance** from the list of options.